jpconstantineau/BlueMicro_BLE/documentation/docs/configuration_keymap.md

+---
+id: keymaps
-# Configuring your own keymap
+title: Configuring your own keymap
+slug: /keymaps
+---

 To understand how to configure your keymap, you should first know what constitutes a keycode:

 ## Keycodes